-In my prior posts (When Factors Put on Their Dancing Shoes, When Factoring Gets Personal, Open the Safe, and Reasoning with Multiples to Find the Mystery Number), I’ve given examples of how learning about multiples and factors can be made more engaging through the use of puzzles.
-Now, to add to this collection, is the lock puzzle below.
+In my prior posts ( When Factoring Gets Personal, Open the Safe, and Reasoning with Multiples to Find the Mystery Number), I’ve given examples of how learning about multiples and factors can be made more engaging through the use of puzzles.
+Now, to add to this collection, is the lock puzzle below (and here).

 The first page of the lock puzzle shows a lock consisting of a single dial with 4 tick marks.
 The goal is to open the lock by having its pointer move clockwise around the dial and end pointing straight up, back where it began.
 In the lock’s initial state, notice that the pointer is set to move 3 times.
 Press Go Slowly or Go Quickly — you’ll discover that the pointer doesn’t quite make it once around the dial.
 If you press Reset, change the “Pointer Movement” value to 4, and set it in motion again, you’ll see that the pointer makes one complete revolution and opens the lock.